Ajay-Research-Lab/Docker/OpenFOAM/README.md

 ### Disclaimer

-This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via [www.openfoam.com](https://www.openfoam.com), and owner of the OPENFOAM® and OpenCFD® trade marks.
+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via [www.openfoam.com](https://www.openfoam.com), and owner of the OPENFOAM and OpenCFD trade marks.

 ### Acknowledgement

-OPENFOAM® is a registered trademark of OpenCFD Limited, producer and distributor of the OpenFOAM software via [www.openfoam.com](https://www.openfoam.com).
+OPENFOAM is a registered trademark of OpenCFD Limited, producer and distributor of the OpenFOAM software via [www.openfoam.com](https://www.openfoam.com).